unipunya/Laravel--HMS/README.md

-# Hospital Management System
+Laravel-Based Hospital Management System

-A Laravel-based web application for managing hospital services.
-This system allows users to log in, view services like doctor consultations, book appointments, and manage their profiles.
-Users can also view their latest consultations and update their passwords or delete their profiles.
+This is a Laravel-based web application for a Hospital Management System (HMS).
+The system allows users to log in, register, and access various services such as doctor consultations and a reservation system for booking appointments.
+Users can view their latest consultations and their status on their profile page, update their passwords, and delete their profiles if needed.

-## Features
+Features

-- **User Authentication**: Secure login/logout for users with role-based access.
+User Authentication: Login and registration functionality for users.

-- **Service Listings**: View available hospital services like doctor consultations.
+Services: Access listed services like doctor consultations and reservation systems.

-- **Reservation System**: Users can book appointments with doctors.
-- **Profile Management**: View latest consultations, update passwords, and delete profiles.
-- **Admin Control**: Admins can manage users, services, and appointments.
+Profile Management: Users can view consultation history, update their password, and delete their profile.

+Three-Tier Architecture: The system is designed with a three-tier architecture for scalability and maintainability.

+MySQL Database: Used to store and manage data efficiently.

+API Requests: Supports GET, POST, PUT, and DELETE requests.

+Protected Routes: Ensures secure access to specific resources and services.

+Usage

+Access the application at http://127.0.0.1:8000.

+Register or log in to the system.

+Explore services, book appointments, and manage your profile.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.